Elevation: 10,577 ft

 Climbing and access information for this peak is on Page 223 of the book.

 WCP-8 is one of ten numbered peaks, denoted as “WCP-#” in the White Cloud Mountains.
 WCPs 1-10 are part of the Northern White Cloud Peak Group (on Page 220).
 All ten are spectacular peaks!
 WCP-8 is a broken pile of rubble.
 It is located south of O’Caulkens Lake and sits between WCP-7 and D.O.
 Lee Peak.
 WCP-8 is seldom climbed.
 The book provides route information for the peak’s south ridge.
 Find Livingston Douglas’ route up the north ridge below.
 USGS Washington Peak

 I climbed WCP-8 along with WCP-7 and White Cloud Pyramid/Peak 10182.
 From the ridge saddle south of WCP-7, scramble south along the ridge, up and over Point 10244 (Class 2 so far).
 At this point, the ridge becomes choppier, but it is still an easy Class 3 scramble.
 Goat trails will help you work your way along the ridge crest and keep you to the climber’s right of a few rocky ridge outcrops.

-The final section of the North Ridge is Class 3.
+The final section of the north ridge is Class 3.
 The summit of WCP-8 is the high point (a slanted rock fin, actually) that marks where the ridge turns left/east.
-The exposure on the East Side of the ridge is consistently breathtaking.
+The exposure on the east side of the ridge is consistently breathtaking.
 Avoid it by staying on, or just west of, the ridge crest.
 Thankfully, the ridge itself is NOT a knife edge.
 To descend, return the way you came.
-If you can spare an extra hour, climb the beautifully-pyramidal Peak 10182 (White Cloud Pyramid) just to the west of Point 10244 on your way back to WCP-7.
+If you can spare an extra hour, climb the beautifully-pyramidal Peak 10182 (Iron Basin Peak) just to the west of Point 10244 on your way back to WCP-7.